lexler/hack_for_good/copy2buffer.md

 - Update the `finishEvaluation()` method to call the clipboard copy function before showing results
 - This ensures data is copied immediately when the finish button is pressed

-### 4. Update the email generation method
-- Refactor `generateEmailContent()` to use the new comprehensive data generation method for consistency

 ### 5. Test the implementation
 - Verify clipboard functionality works in modern browsers